Provider Setup

 3. Click Add Provider

 Once saved, Chalie will use your new provider immediately.
+The recommended models in the tables below are the ones to look for in that dropdown.

 Ollama (local)